NoCodeBugsFree/MyCourses/README.md

 [COURSERA]_nutrition-pregnancy

-_Packtpub - Intermediate Coding Concepts with Unreal Engine 4

 _Packt Publishing - Learning C++ by Creating Games with Unreal Engine 4

-_Packt Publishing – Advanced Coding with Unreal Engine 4

 _Packt Publishing – Scripting Unreal Game Characters

-_Pluralsight - Introduction to C++ in Unreal Engine

-__Packt Publishing - Building an Unreal RTS Game The Basics

-__Packt Publishing - Building an Unreal RTS Game Adding Killer Features

-__Lynda - Unreal - Virtual Reality for Architectural & Industrial Visualization

 __Packt Publishing – Unreal Engine 4.x Projects

-__Pluralsight - Creating AI with Behavior States in Unreal Engine

-__Udemy - Blend into virtual reality with Unreal Engine - Part I
+#-------------------------

+TTC Video - How We Learn
+TTC - Geometry - An Interactive Journey to Mastery
+TTC - High School Basic Math
+TTC - Mathematics Describing the Real World - Precalculus and Trigonometry TTC - Neuroscience of Everyday Life
+TTC - Optimizing Brain Fitness
+TTC - Outsmart Yourself
+TTC - Scientific Secrets For a Powerful Memory
+TTC - The Addictive Brain
+TTC - The Mathematics of Games and Puzzles
+TTC - Understanding Calculus
+TTC - Understanding the Brain

 #--------- DONE -----------------------------------------------------------------------------------------------------------

 #--------- Other -----------------------------------------------------------------------------------------------------------

+TTC - How to Program

 TTC - Biological Anthropology.
 An Evolutionary Perspective

 TTC - Medical Myths, Lies, and Half-Truths.
 What we think we know may be hurting us

+TTC VIDEO - Steven Novella - Your Deceptive Mind

+TTC - The Great Principles of Science

 [COURSERA]_Learning-how-to-learn

 [COURSERA]_science-exercise

-#--------- Other end -----------------------------------------------------------------------------------------------------------

-Lighting in Unreal Engine

-Unreal Engine 4 Course(Napolov)

-Technics Publications - Unreal Fundamentals

 [COURSERA]_c-plus-plus-white

 [COURSERA]_c-plus-plus-yellow

+#--------- Other end -----------------------------------------------------------------------------------------------------------